I am drawn to people who want to make the world a better place.

 My interests span from politics to pop culture.
 I’m a sucker for clever vocab and retro fonts.
 I’m a foodie, pet mom, singer, news junkie, and prairie gal at heart.
 I love deep conversation over slow meals.

-I am a member of IAP2 Canada (International Association of Public Participation) and a professional status member of the Canadian Freelance Guild (formerly the Professional Writers Association of Canada).
+I am an active member of IAP2 Canada (International Association of Public Participation), Canadian Freelance Guild (formerly the Professional Writers Association of Canada), and International Association of Facilitators.

 My academic background is in journalism and French.